 |Mediterranean stir fry|

 Brant Lake Dance Camp is highly equipped and prepared in caring for campers with special dietary needs, particularly those with food allergies, sensitivities and/or intolerances in addition to vegetarian and vegan diets.
-In support of this growing need, we have a second, professional chef in our Kitchen who is dedicated to preparing meals and snacks for those with special food and diet needs.
-Importantly, we even have a separate cooking and preparation area to help ensure that food is not exposed to allergen contamination.
-In this way we can safely provide for those campers with Celiac disease, gluten-free needs, among others.
+In support of this growing need, we have a second, professional chef and Kitchen dedicated to preparing meals and snacks for those with special food and diet needs.
+Importantly, in addition to our separate cooking and preparation kitchen, we serve this food from a separate area to help ensure that food is not exposed to allergen contamination.
+In this way we can safely provide for those campers with food allergies, Celiac disease, gluten-free needs, among others.

 We maintain a “PEANUT/TREE NUT – FREE” policy throughout our camp, which means we do not serve or offer any nuts or products that contain nuts or nut oil as an ingredient.
 No peanut or tree nut products are permitted in camp nor are they provided as gifts/treats during the summer.
 We review food labels on a regular basis.
 We also do not serve any shellfish.